foldedwave/gitbook_test/test.md

-An Authorization HTTP header must be provided in the status request, containing either the username and password of a Gateway Merchant Management System user account or an authentication token returned in the batch submission response’s X-P3-Token HTTP header.
+An Authorization HTTP header must be provided in the status request, containing either the username and password of a Gateway Merchant Management System user account or an authentication token returned in the batch submission response's X-P3-Token HTTP header.
 If a valid username and password or a valid token is provided, then the response will be an updated version of the initial submission response providing the current status of each transaction.
 The response will only contain